If you’re an anxious driver, or don’t often attempt long distances, then a long cross-country drive at Christmas may seem a daunting prospect.

 Planning for Christmas can be tricky if you have far-flung relatives and friends you hope to visit.
 But it’s important to try and anticipate conditions on the road and plan accordingly.

-For example, the last working day before Christmas - Christmas Eve in 2019 - is likely to be a particularly hectic time to travel.
+For example, the last working day before Christmas - Friday the 23rd this year - is likely to be a particularly hectic time to travel.
 The evening of the last day of school before the festive holiday break is also a popular time for families to make a break for it and head away.

 Closer to your time of departure, follow the news to avoid festive gridlock, and be prepared to change your plans, if need be.